Seirdy/seirdy.one/content/meta/site-design.md

 I support compatibility to the following degrees:

-- Works without major issues in mainstream engines, the Tor browser's "Safest" mode (assuming use of the Onion service which does not use SVGs), Ladybird, Goanna, Ultralight, and WeasyPrint.[^0]
+- Works without major issues in mainstream engines, the Tor browser's "Safest" mode (assuming use of the Onion service which does not use SVGs), Goanna, Ultralight, and WeasyPrint.[^4]
-- Fully operable in textual browsers, litehtml, and NetSurf.
+- Fully operable in Ladybird, textual browsers, litehtml, and NetSurf.
 Some issues (e.g. missing `<details>`) might make the experience unpleasant, but all major functions work.
+Ladybird only displays minor cosmetic issues in my stylesheet, none of which make any part of the site inoperable.[^5]
 - Basic features in abandoned engines and Dillo.
 Some ancillary features may not work (e.g. forms for Webmentions and search), but users can browse and read.

-[^0]: WeasyPrint doesn't support `details`, but I don't fully count this against my site's support for its engine because WeasyPrint targets non-interactive print media.
-Instead, I just ensure that the site makes sense in WeasyPrint without special `details` styling.
-Since my stylesheets define a border around `summary` and `details` elements, and since I they always start with the word "toggle", they mostly make sense even when not rendered with special builtin styles.

 Some engines I have not yet tested, but hope to try in the future: